-This guide describes setup of a standalone HBase instance that uses the local filesystem.
-It leads you through creating a table, inserting rows via the HBase shell, and then cleaning up and shutting down your standalone HBase instance.
+This guide describes setup of a standalone HBase instance.
+It will run against the local filesystem.
+In later sections we will take you through how to run HBase on HDFS, a distributed filesystem.
+This section leads you through creating a table, inserting rows via the HBase shell, and then cleaning up and shutting down your standalone, local filesystem HBase instance.
 The below exercise should take no more than ten minutes (not including download time).

 /etc/hosts should look something like this:

 127.0.0.1 localhost 127.0.0.1 ubuntu.ubuntu-domain ubuntu

 Choose a download site from this list of Apache Download

 Mirrors.
 Click on the suggested top link.
 This will take you to a